mahamso/mahamso.github.io/sampleproject/index.md

 description: This page will be updated to add new projects in the future.
 ---

-To view a Jupyter notebook, please click the following link:
+To view a Jupyter notebook, please click the following links:
 - [Sample Notebook (html)](SampleJupyterNotebook.html)
 - [Sample Notebook (ipynb)](SampleJupyterNotebook.ipynb)